bmcouma/bmcouma/README.md

 ## 🔍 Systems I Build

-I design and deliver systems that operate in real environments, not just in theory.
+I operate at the intersection of IT systems, software engineering, and AI-driven automation.

 - IT infrastructure optimization and support
-- Scalable backend systems and APIs
+- Scalable backend systems and API architecture
-- Full-stack applications with real-world use cases
+- Full-stack applications built for real-world use
-- Automation pipelines reducing manual workload
+- Automation pipelines that reduce manual operations
 - AI data systems for training and validation

 ---

 ## ⚡ Operational Impact

-- 40% reduction in system downtime through optimization
+- Reduced system downtime by up to **40%** through structured optimization
-- 95%+ accuracy in AI dataset annotation pipelines
+- Delivered **95%+ annotation accuracy** across AI data workflows
-- Automated workflows replacing repetitive manual processes
+- Designed and deployed systems used in real operational environments
-- Systems designed for reliability, scalability, and maintainability
+- Automated processes, significantly reducing manual workload

 ---